History of Science Museum, Oxford: Collections and exhibitions

 The collection and the building itself now occupies a special position in the study of the history of science and in the development of western culture and collecting.

 One of the most iconic objects in the collection is Einstein's Blackboard that Albert Einstein used on 16 May 1931 in his lectures while visiting the University of Oxford, rescued by dons including E. J. Bowen and Gavin de Beer.

 The current collection contains around 18,000 objects from antiquity to the early 20th century, representing almost all aspects of the history of science and is used for both academic study and enjoyment by the visiting public.

 The museum contains a wide range of scientific instruments, such as quadrants, astrolabes (the most complete collection in the world with c.170 instruments), sundials, early mathematical instruments (used for calculating, astronomy, navigation, surveying and drawing), optical instruments (microscopes, telescopes and cameras), equipment associated with chemistry, natural philosophy and medicine, and a reference library regarding the history of scientific instruments that includes manuscripts, incunabula, prints and printed ephemera, and early photographic items.

 The museum shows the development of mechanical clocks.
 Lantern clocks and longcase clocks are exhibited in the Beeson Room, named after the antiquarian horologist Cyril Beeson (1889–1975) who gave his collection to the museum.
 Early turret clocks are exhibited above the stairs from the basement to the raised ground floor.
 The museum hold a collection of turned ivory and other objects made by Lady Gertrude Crawford.

 From October 2009 until February 2010, the Museum hosted the first major exhibition of Steampunk art objects, curated by Art Donovan and presented by Dr Jim Bennett, then the museum director.

 The museum is also home to the Rochester Avionic Archive, which includes a collection of avionics that originated with the Elliot Brothers, but also includes pieces from Marconi and BAE Systems.

+Multaka network

+In 2019, the museum joined six similar museums in Germany, Italy, Greece and Switzerland, creating the international Multaka network.
+This intercultural museum project organizes guided tours for refugees and migrants designed and offered for free by specially trained Arabic-speaking Multaka guides.
+The visitor-centered discussions with migrants are focused on the historical origins and history of acquisition of cultural objects, including the visitors' own understanding of their country's cultural heritage.